 Software applications collaborate by exchanging information.
 For example, a finite element program needs to be able to obtain an analysis model from CAD programs and send the analysis results to design tools.
-The lack of a reliable, simple and universally deployed data exchange model has long impaired effective interoperations among heterogeneous software applications.
+The lack of a reliable, simple, and universally deployed data exchange model has long impaired effective interoperations among heterogeneous software applications.
 The integration of scientific and engineering software is usually a complex programming task.
 Achieving data interoperability is often referred to as 'legacy integration' or 'legacy wrapping', which has typically been addressed by ad-hoc means.
 There are several problems associated with this approach.
 First, every connection between two systems will most likely require custom programming.
 If many systems are involved, a lot of programming effort will be needed.
 Furthermore, if there are logic or data changes in one system, the interface will probably need to change - again, more need for programming.
 Finally, these interfaces are fragile: if some data are corrupted or parameters do not exactly match, unpredictable results can occur.
 Error handling and recovery are quite difficult with this approach.

 XML can alleviate many of these programming problems.
-XML is a textual language quickly gaining popularity for data representation and exchange on the Web [35].
-XML is a metamarkup language that consists of a set of rules for creating semantic tags used to describe data.
+XML is a textual language quickly gaining popularity for data representation and exchange on the Web [13].
+XML is a meta-markup language that consists of a set of rules for creating semantic tags used to describe data.
 An XML element is made up of a start tag, an end tag, and content in between.
 The start and end tags describe the content within the tags, which is considered the value of the element.
 In addition to tags and values, attributes are provided to annotate elements.
 Thus, XML files contain both data and structural information.
-More detailed description of XML can be found in Hunter et. al. [33].
+For more comprehension description of XML, see [14].
+An application that adopts XML parsers and generators needs to build an XML Document Object Model (DOM), which is a tree-like data structure that closely resembles the structure of a hierarchical XML object.
+Internal data structures of the application need to be translated into the DOM.

 In the data access system, XML is adopted as the external data representation for exchanging data between collaborating applications.
-XML format is not adopted for the internal communication in the finite element analysis program.
-The internal data of OpenSees is organized as matrix-type data (Matrix, Vector, and ID) and basic-type data (integer, real, and string, etc.), and a mechanism to translate between internal data and external XML representation is needed.
+Since the internal data of OpenSees is organized as matrix-type data (Matrix, Vector, and ID) and basic-type data (integer, real, and string, etc.), a mechanism to translate between internal data and external XML representation is needed.
 The translation is achieved by adding two services: matrix services and XML packaging services.
 The matrix services are responsible for converting matrix-type data into an XML element, while the XML services can package both XML elements and basic-type data into XML files.
-The relation of these two types of services is shown in Fig. 7.
+The relation of these two types of services is shown in Figure 7.